awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 1. On the **Details** tab, choose **Edit**\.

-1. For **Desired**, increase the current value by 1\.
-If this value exceeds **Max**, you must also increase the value of **Max** by 1\.
+1. For **Desired capacity**, increase the current value by 1\.
+If this value exceeds **Maximum capacity**, you must also increase the value of **Maximum capacity** by 1\.

 1. Choose **Save**\.

 1. After a few minutes, you'll receive notification for the event\.
-If you do not need the additional instance that you launched for this test, you can decrease **Desired** by 1\.
+If you do not need the additional instance that you launched for this test, you can decrease **Desired capacity** by 1\.
 After a few minutes, you'll receive notification for the event\.